 Experienced, educated, native English speaking and Officially Licensed Tour Guide of Rome.
 With only a few hours or several days, Rome Day Tours make the History of Rome come alive!
 The sun-like background ("Day" tours) is a visual of "sheding light" contextually upon Rome's amazing attributes.

 He has gone on to receive his official touring license as an "Accompagnatore Turistico" and is one of the very few Americans to also become an Officially Licensed Tour Guide of Rome (Guida Turistica di Roma).
 This site is meant to provide a high quality personalized option for people like yourself to cut out the middleman "tour operators", get to know, contact and work with me personally.

 Why have a Tour in Rome:Rome has a seemingly endless list of important Emperors, Popes, Artists and Architects that have played some major role in creating this multi-layered topography.
 Rome Day Tours help bring together many of Rome's apparently isolated monuments into a logical and memorable whole for the casual visitor/ tourist.

 We'll see how Rome's monuments are such an interesting reflection of the changing cultural, political and religious dynamics that produced them over the centuries.
-It's also helpful that our Rome Tours are able to move right past large groups with super fast V.I.P. entrances to such crowded places as the Vatican and Colosseum.
+It's also helpful that our Rome Tours are able to move right past large groups and get tickets in advance at even such crowded places as the Colosseum.

 #1: The Historical Center is a complex layering of Rome's hundreds of years of history, art and architecture that makes for a fantastic introduction to the city.
 It's one of Rich's favorites as it's such a nice mix of all of Rome's most famous periods such as ancient, Renaissance and Baroque masterpieces, with highlights being the Piazza Navona, Trevi Fountain, Spanish Steps and the Pantheon.
 Read more about this suggestion by clicking here.